Suitable for Key Stage 1 and pupils with special educational needs or disabilities.

 4. Make bird feeders to take back to school, to use back at school and reinforce this learning.

 This is also an excellent sensory activity for children with special needs.
-We use feathers and nesting material to explore touch, bird song to stimulate hearing and activity on our bird feeders to see the birds.
+We use feathers and nesting material to explore touch, bird song to stimulate hearing and activities around our bird feeders to see the birds.

 Ideas for pre-visit learning